 Other fairs and Activities in May

 Several spring and summer fairs are held in May.
 At Markandeya Temple near Bilaspur a religious fair is held and in Rohru, a Jatar fair is held commemorating the local deity Shikhru

-Kullu holds the Spring Festival and Manali celebrates the Dhoongri Fair in honour of Goddess Hadimba Devi, the presiding deity of the popular tourist township.
-In Parvati-Tirthan valley of Kullu, the Banjar and Sainj fairs are held and at the Sipur glade below Mashobra, near Shimla, the Sipur Fair is held during the month.
+Kullu holds the Spring Festival and Manali celebrates the Dhoongri fair in honour of Goddess Hadimba Devi, the presiding deity of the popular tourist township.
+In Parvati-Tirthan valley of Kullu, the Banjar and Sainj fairs are held and at the Sipur glade below Mashobra, near Shimla, the Sipi Fair is held during the month.

-At the height of summer, in early June, the Shimla Summer Festival holds a variety of programs which include flower shows, exhibitions of paintings, photographs, book festivals and power packed cultural evenings.
-Star entertaining actors share the stage with budding local talent and schools also put up performances during the festival.
+At the height of summer, in early June, the Shimla hold a Summer Festival with a variety of programs which include flower shows, exhibitions of paintings, photographic competitions, book festivals and power packed cultural evenings.
+Star entertaining actors share the stage with budding local talent and local schools also put up performances during the festival.

 Ghantal Festival, Lahaul

 After a long cold winter, summer is a season to celebrate and revere the gods.
-In June, on a full moon night, the Ghantal festival is held at Lahaul’s oldest Buddhist monastery at Guru Ghantal.
+In June, on a full moon night, the Ghantal festival is held at Lahaul’s oldest Guru Ghantal Buddhist monastery .
 It is a time for prayers and festivities.
-Tourists passing through, camping or trekking nearby do join the festivities at Guru Ghantal Monastery where they get a rare glimpse of an age-old culture.
+Tourists passing through, camping or trekking nearby join the festivities at Guru Ghantal Monastery, where they get a rare glimpse of an age-old culture.

-Keylong, the administrative headquarters of Lahaul, does hold the Lahaul Festival during the summer months.
+Keylong, the administrative headquarters of Lahaul, also holds the Lahaul Festival during the summer months.
 Stalls put for the festival are a good time to shop for local merchandise.